garronej/vite-envs/README.md

 # Features

+- ✅ No impact on the startup time.
+- ✅ No impact on the Docker image size.
+- ✅ Require no network connection at container startups.
+- ✅ Secure: It only injects the envs declared in the `.env` file.
+- ✅ It works like you are already used to.
+It just changes **when** the envs
 - ✅  EJS support in `public/index.html` ([few peoples knows](https://github.com/facebook/create-react-app/issues/3112#issuecomment-328829771)).
 This enables for example to conditionally [preload one font or another](https://github.com/garronej/cra-envs-demo-app/blob/e1aa8067b52a563bc5db18558e7ed7746a56c9c0/public/index.html#L6-L21)
-- ✅ No impact on the startup time.
-- ✅ No impact on the Docker image size.
-- ✅ Require no network connection at container startup.
-- ✅ Secure: It only inject the envs declared in the `.env` file.
 - ✅ (Optional) Type safe: An env getter is generated so [you know what envs are available](https://user-images.githubusercontent.com/6702424/154802407-92d2d0b7-b74c-4b35-a2b5-5c27c26d5127.png).
-- ✅ It works like you are already used to.
-It just changes **when** the envs are injected.
+  are injected.